-Section IV, Change in Status and Combination of Entities, Rule 1, Change in Status (Ownership, Operations and Employees), of the ERP provides that if an employer undergoes a material change in ownership, the employer's past experience will continue to be used to calculate future experience modifications, unless the material change in ownership is accompanied by a material change in employees or a material change in operations.
+Section IV, Change in Status and Combination of Entities, Rule 1, Change in Status (Ownership, Operations and Employees), of the ERP (Rule 1) provides that if an employer undergoes a material change in ownership, the employer's past experience will continue to be used to calculate future experience modifications, unless the material change in ownership is accompanied by a material change in employees or a material change in operations.
 A material change in employees is determined by examining the identified characteristics and employment status of employees during the ninety (90) days before and after the change in ownership.
 An ownership interest acquired by a member of the immediate family of a prior owner is treated the same as though the ownership interest was acquired by the prior owner.

-The definition of Change in Ownership is currently located in Section II, Definitions.
-As a result, the rules are not as clear as they could be that, before evaluating materiality, the first step in the analysis is to determine whether a change in ownership actually occurred.
-Staff recommended moving the description of when a change in ownership occurs from the Definitions to Rule 1 to clarify the required first step in the analysis.
+As indicated above, Rule 1 discusses when a Change in Ownership is material.
+However, the definition of Change in Ownership, describing when a change in ownership occurs, is currently located in Section II, Definitions.
+It is not clear from Rule 1 that, before evaluating materiality, the first step in the analysis is to determine whether a change in ownership actually occurred.
+Moving the description of when a change in ownership occurs from the Definitions to Rule 1 will clarify the required first step in the analysis.

-In addition, when evaluating whether a change in employees is material, different rules apply depending on whether all or a portion of the risk undergoes the material change in ownership.
-Staff recommended adding headings to clearly differentiate these rules and recommended other organizational and clarifying changes in order to direct readers through each step in the analysis.
+In addition, when evaluating whether a change in employees is material under Rule 1, different rules apply depending on whether all or a portion of the risk undergoes the material change in ownership.
+Staff recommends adding headings to clearly differentiate these rules and making other organizational and clarifying changes in order to direct readers through each step in the analysis.

 Further, Section II, Definitions, Rule 6, Immediate Family, defines immediate family for the purpose of experience rating as "father, mother, husband, wife, registered domestic partner, son, daughter, stepson, stepdaughter, grandson or granddaughter."
-As grandson and granddaughter are included, staff recommended adding grandmother and grandfather to the definition of Immediate Family for completeness.
+As grandson and granddaughter are included, staff recommends adding grandmother and grandfather to the definition of Immediate Family for completeness.